Research

 Number of spam emails is increasing (even as % decreases)

 The total number of emails sent every day increases each year.
-Between 2017 and 2022 that daily total grew from 269 to 333.2 billion, which means that over 64 billion more emails were sent every day last year than 5 years previously!
+Between 2017 and 2025 that daily total grew from 269 to 376.4 billion.

 How many spam emails are sent per day?

-The percentage of total email traffic that is identified as spam, has consistently decreased (from 56.63% in 2017 to 45.6% in 2023).
+Between 2017 and 2023, the percentage of total email traffic identified as spam had consistently decreased (from 56.63% in 2017 to 45.6% in 2023).
 Security experts put this down to action against botnets (networks of hijacked computers that have historically been used to send spam).

 Most people have received scam or phishing-related messages